ABOUT

 My Masterclass for The International Cool Climate Wine Symposium (ICCWS).
 Brock University.Aroma Inquiry

-Building on my study of the use of aromatic materials in the contexts of education, communication, and arts and heritage mediation, I have designed and facilitated master classes on sourcing and learning aromatic ingredients as DIY reference standards.
-I have presented at Brock University’s International Cool Climate Wine Symposium, The Independent Wine Education Guild (IWEG), The Canadian Association of Sommeliers (CAPS), Soif Bar à vin, and guest speaker for wine education certification courses at George Brown’s Centre for Hospitality and Culinary Arts (CHCA).
+To this end, and building on my interest in the materiality of aromatic resources, I have since facilitated specialized master classes on sourcing and learning with aromatic ingredients and customized reference standards used in professional contexts of odour evaluation and characterization.
+I have presented on these and other related topics at Brock University’s International Cool Climate Wine Symposium, The Independent Wine Education Guild (IWEG), The Canadian Association of Sommeliers (CAPS), George Brown’s Centre for Hospitality and Culinary Arts (CHCA), and scholarly conferences.

 The Aroma Inquiry Lab

-In 2013, I conceptualised a methodological framework for my doctoral research, which involved a sensory ethnographic study of aromatic materials for learning and cultural mediation [which you can read about here].
-This research was the spark that led to the development of the Aroma Inquiry Lab, a satellite project within Toronto Metropolitan University’s Responsive Ecologies lab, which is focused on inquiry-based learning with and through materials, tools, and environments – from the inside out.
+In 2013, I built on my doctoral field work study of aromatic materials for learning and cultural mediation [which you can read about here], as the inspiration for Aroma Inquiry Lab, a satellite project within Toronto Metropolitan University’s Responsive Ecologies lab.

 Aroma Inquiry Lab workflow.

-From a pedagogical standpoint, the Aroma Lab is concerned with the kinds of literacies and skills that are acquired with and through materials (and environments) that I call “aroma inquiries.”
-This orientation emphasizes the kind of knowledge that is directly acquired through production (i.e., skilled practice, learning through doing, etc) as opposed to relating with scent at the site of consumption.
+From a learning standpoint, the Aroma Lab is centred on the kinds of literacies and skills that are acquired with and through materials (and environments) that I call “aroma inquiries.”
+This orientation emphasizes the kind of knowledge that is directly acquired through production (i.e., skilled practice, learning through doing, etc) as opposed to the purely sensory-hedonic nature of scent in the context of commodity culture and consumption.
 The use of the term “inquiry” reflects my research on non-institutional and situated domains of informal and inquiry-based learning.

 Practice-informed pedagogies